 - browse through the shops at Rodney Bay – a beautiful marina with restaurants and bars, located just 10 km (6 miles) north of Castries

 - jump up on the Gross Islet street party on Friday night (7 PM – 2 AM)

-- shop at the colourful Castries Market for local products, spices and souvenirs
+- shop at the colorful Castries Market for local products, spices, and souvenirs

 - discover one of the most beautiful anchorages in the Caribbean – Marigot Bay surrounded by lush hills

-- drive through Canaries, a charming fishing village on the west coast of Saint Lucia (stop for some scenic views)
+- drive through Canaries village, a charming fishing village on the west coast of Saint Lucia (stop for some scenic views)

 - uncover picturesque town of Soufriere with gingerbread houses – Saint Lucia`s former colonial capital

-- visit Anse Mamin beach for excellent snorkelling right off shore
+- visit Anse Mamin beach for excellent snorkeling right offshore

 - discover Sault Falls, (also known as Errard waterfall) one of the scenic waterfalls on the eastern coast of Saint Lucia

 THE BEST SAINT LUCIA ADVENTURE ACTIVITIES